HausDAO/daohaus-app/README.md

 2. Create your branch

-   You will either pull of of the base branch: `develop` or a release branch if working on feature for a bundled release `RELEASE_<release name>`.
+   You will either pull of the base branch: `develop` or a release branch if working on feature for a bundled release `RELEASE_<release name>`.

    Branch naming: